 Gavi aims to focus its support on the world's poorest countries and therefore bases eligibility on national income.
-Countries become eligible for our support if their average Gross National Income (GNI) per capita has been less than or equal to US$ 1,630 over the past three years (according to World Bank data published in July each year).
+In 2022, countries become eligible for our support if their average Gross National Income (GNI) per capita has been less than or equal to US$ 1,660 over the past three years (according to World Bank data published in July each year).
+Since 1 January 2011, the eligibility threshold is adjusted for inflation on an annual basis.
+For 2023, the eligibility threshold based on average GNI per capita for the previous three years will be set at US$ 1,730.

 Once a country crosses the eligibility threshold, it enters the accelerated transition phase and starts to phase out of our financial support.